Madison-Davis/Courses-CS2050-HPC/README.md

 # CS 2050 Final Project
-# Report Instructions
-Write a blog-style report summarizing your project.
-It should include an introduction to your algorithm, as well as methods, results, and conclusion sections.
-Explain your parallelization strategies and key performance results, including figures to showcase scaling (both strong and weak scaling) and further explain your ideas.
-Use at least one profiling tool (VTune for CPU, Nsight Systems or Nsight Compute for GPU) to identify bottlenecks or explain observed performance trends.
-We expect roughly 2500 words, but the exact word count is much less important than overall quality.

-NOTE: not counting tables or charts, the word count is around 3000 words.
-I tried to keep it succinct yet with good-in-depth analysis.

 # Algorithm Overview and Main Methods
 This project simulates an N-body spatial orbital collision environment.
 There is one main planetary body and N-bodies orbiting it.
 The algorithmic simulation involves three main methods:
 - `compute_acceleration`: for each body (both for the planet and the N bodies), update its new acceleration using the formula `a' = a + r * F` where `a` stands for acceleration, `r` for position, and `F` for Newton's Law of Universal Gravitation.
 - `check_collisions`: for each of the N-bodies, I check for collisions.
 First, if a body collides with the surface of the planet (by comparing the body's Euclidian length of its position with the planet's radius), we destroy the incoming body.
 Second, if two bodies i and j collide with one another, they merge under a perfectly inelastic model: the new mass is m(i) + m(j); radius is v(i)^1/3 + v(j)^1/3, where v is volume; and velocity is m(i)v(i) * m(j)v(j).
 - `integrate`: for each of the N-bodies, I update its position and velocity values using Velocity Verlet integration equations.

 Here is a visualization video, generated from this project's serial position data: <br>
 https://github.com/user-attachments/assets/f4dc0c54-b97b-496a-b606-7aca4eabb7cd